monsafali/webdevelopment/03-Java_script/16_Async_Function/README.md

 pauses the execution of its surrounding async funciton until the promise is settled (resolved or rejected)

+wherever used ansync keywork it should should be return promise compulsorly.

 we only used await keyword whenever over function is async postition

+Promise Chaing
+whenever settimouet function used the main function declared async functioon

+IIFE: Immediately invoked Function Expression
+IIFE is a function that is called immediately as soon as it is defined.